Updated on July 10, 2025

-You could have an average product in the market that is selling at satisfactory levels.
-But, if your customer service is great, there is a high probability that the sales graph will grow exponentially in the long-term.
+You could have an average product on the market that is selling at satisfactory levels.
+However, if your customer support is excellent, there is a high probability that your sales graph will grow exponentially in the long term.

 On the contrary, you could have a killer product that is outranking competition and selling like hotcakes.
 But, if your customer support team is limping, the sales graph will plummet sooner or later.

 Thanks to the recent growth in AI activity, the customer support function can breathe a sigh of relief.
-Many businesses, understanding the potential benefits of AI are trying to automate their customer service function.
+Many businesses, understanding the potential benefits of AI tool for customer support are trying to automate their customer service function.

 AI’s power lies in automating rule-based tasks, improving efficiency by reducing manual errors, and enhancing customer satisfaction by delivering instant results.
 There are countless tools available in the market that can do these tasks for you.

-But how do you choose the best AI tool for your customer service team?
+But how do you choose the best AI tool for your customer support team in 2025?
 There are so many options available in the market, each with its own features, pros and cons, and pricing plans.

 Here are some that you can refer to.